wazerstar/service-list-builder/README.md

 2. Run the script with NSudo

 3. Now that the services should be restored, boot to the operating system.
-Don't forget to change the ``HIVE`` variable back to it's default
+Don't forget to change the ``DRIVE_LETTER`` variable back to it's default value

 ## Debugging Services